Anzac Day: Commemoration in New Zealand

-New Zealand's Commemoration of Anzac Day is similar.
+New Zealand's commemoration of Anzac Day is similar.
 The number of New Zealanders attending Anzac Day events in New Zealand, and at Gallipoli, is increasing.
 For some, the day adds weight to the idea that war is futile.

-Dawn Marches and other memorials nationwide are typically attended by the New Zealand Defence Force, the New Zealand Cadet Forces, members of the New Zealand Police, Fire and Emergency New Zealand, Order of St John Ambulance Service (Youth and Adult Volunteers) as well as Scouting New Zealand, GirlGuiding New Zealand and other uniformed community service groups including in most places the local Pipe Band to lead or accompany the March, and sometimes a Brass Band to accompany the hymns.
+Dawn marches and other memorials nationwide are typically attended by the New Zealand Defence Force, the New Zealand Cadet Forces, members of the New Zealand Police, Fire and Emergency New Zealand, Order of St John Ambulance Service (Youth and Adult Volunteers) as well as Scouting New Zealand, GirlGuiding New Zealand and other uniformed community service groups including in most places the local pipe band to lead or accompany the march, and sometimes a brass band to accompany the hymns.

 Anzac Day now promotes a sense of unity, perhaps more effectively than any other day on the national calendar.
 People whose politics, beliefs and aspirations are widely different can nevertheless share a genuine sorrow at the loss of so many lives in war.

 Paper poppies are widely distributed by the Returned Services Association and worn as symbols of remembrance.
 This tradition follows that of the wearing of poppies on Remembrance Sunday in other Commonwealth countries.

 The day is a public holiday in New Zealand.
-Shops are prohibited from opening before 1 pm as per the Anzac Day Act 1966.
-A prior Act passed in 1949 prevented the holiday from being "Mondayised" (moved to the 26th or 27th should the 25th fall on a weekend), although this drew criticism from trade unionists and Labour Party politicians.
+Shops are prohibited from opening before 1 pm under the Shop Trading Hours Act 1990.
+A prior act passed in 1949 prevented the holiday from being Mondayised (moved to the 26th or 27th should the 25th fall on a weekend), although this drew criticism from trade unionists and Labour Party politicians.
 In 2013, a member's bill introduced by Labour MP David Clark to Mondayise Anzac Day and Waitangi Day passed, despite opposition from the governing National Party.